lamps-wg/cmcbis/draft-ietf-lamps-rfc5274bis.md

-: Refers to a value that can be used to prove that the private key corresponding to a public key is in the possession and can be used by an end-entity.
+: Refers to a value that can be used to prove that the private key corresponding to a public key is in the possession of and can be used by an end-entity.

 Transport wrapper: